-If the plants are planted in the ground, they need less water than plants in pots.
-They won’t need a session with the garden hose every day — every couple of days is fine.
+Plants that are in the ground need less attention than those in pots.
+They don't need to be watered every day — every couple of days is just fine.

-There’s no need to panic if you find a wilted flower or brown leaf on one of the plants.
-Just remove it by hand or with sharp scissors/secateurs.
-Not only does it look smarter, but removing wilted flowers ensures the plant puts its energy into creating new ones.
-Dead leaves are a popular hideaway for all sorts of beasties that then move onto healthy leaves, and not always with good intentions.
-So they should be removed too.
+If you find a wilted flower or brown leaf on one of the plants, remove it by hand or with sharp scissors or secateurs.
+Not only does it look neater, but removing wilted flowers means the plant will put its energy into creating new ones.
+Dead leaves are also good cover for insects and diseases, that can then move onto and harm the healthy leaves.
+To keep the plant in good condition, they should be removed too.

-Speaking of beasties: they’re not known for their speed, but snails can take over your patio in no time.
-With your plants as an all-you-can-eat buffet, you can guess what the consequences will be.
-So carefully move them to a safe spot, or arrange some prevention: scatter some coffee grounds, cocoa shells, ground-up eggshells or sea shells, or spray your plants with garlic extract.
+They’re not known for their speed, but snails can take over the patio in no time, and if left unattended will happily munch their way through your plants.
+When you spot a snail, carefully move it to a safe spot.
+You can also arrange some defences for your plants: scatter coffee grounds, cocoa shells, ground-up eggshells or sea shells on the soil at the base, or spray your plants with garlic extract.

-Lily cannot cope with drying out, so ensure that the soil remains damp.
+Anemone cannot cope with drying out, so check that the soil stays damp.